 The classic cake we all know and love in cookie form!
-These Texas Sheet Cake Cookies are simple to make using a boxed cake mix, and so incredibly yummy.
+These Texas Sheet Cake Cookies are simple to make using a boxed cake mix, and topped with a homemade icing.

 These cookies define big, thick and rich!
 These Texas Sheet Cake Cookies are based on the Texas classic and feature all the classic cake ingredients like pecans and indulgent chocolate icing.
 The cookies are made using boxed cake mix and only require four ingredients.
 Top the cookies with the rich homemade icing for the perfect finish.